 Thank you for your interest in applying to the University of Kentucky School of Architecture Graduate Program.
-Should you have any questions about the program, admissions or application process, please contact Greg Robinson in the College of Design Recruitment office at 859.257.8870 or firstname.lastname@example.org.
+Should you have any questions about the program, admissions or application process, please contact the College of Design Recruitment office at 859.257.8870 or firstname.lastname@example.org.

 All applicants to the School of Architecture Graduate Program must have a bachelor’s degree from an accredited four-year college or university prior to starting the Master of Architecture Program.
 The Master of Architecture is a three-year professional degree program, which qualifies graduates to pursue licensure in architecture.
 Applicants with an NAAB-accredited Bachelor of Science or Arts in Architecture may apply for advanced standing to complete the graduate program within two years.